A Closer Look at Novel Class Discovery from the Labeled Set: Introduction

-For the first question, intuitively, we assume that higher semantic similarity labeled sets can provide more beneficial knowledge when the number of categories and images in labeled sets are fixed.
-To the best of our knowledge, existing works only rely on the number of labeled/unlabeled classes and images to adjust the difficulty of NCD.
-For example, \cite{fini2021unified} propose a more challenging setting called CIFAR100-50, with more unlabeled and less labeled classes, while \cite{chi2021meta} use less labeled images per labeled class to increase the difficulty.
-Both perspectives ignore the semantic similarity between labeled and unlabeled set.
-To address this gap in the existing research, we first verify our assumption on multiple pairs of labeled and unlabeled sets with varying semantic similarity and under multiple baselines \cite{han2019learning, han2021autonovel, fini2021unified, macqueen1967some}.
-Then, we establish a new benchmark with multiple semantic similarity levels, with the goal to facilitate future research in novel class discovery.
-Specifically, we construct the new benchmark based on a large-scale dataset, ImageNet \cite{deng2009imagenet} by leveraging its hierarchical semantic information.
-It includes three difficulty levels, high, medium and low semantic similarity, where each difficulty level further includes two data settings, more details can be found in Section~\ref{sec:higher greater}.
+Regarding the first question, we intuitively expect that labeled sets with higher semantic similarity can provide more beneficial knowledge while the number of categories and pictures is fixed.
+In contrast, existing works solely use the number of labeled/unlabeled classes and images to determine NCD difficulty, e.g., \cite{fini2021unified, chi2021meta}, and disregard semantic similarity.
+We first verify our assumption on multiple pairs of labeled and unlabeled sets with varying semantic similarity and under multiple baselines \cite{han2019learning, han2021autonovel, fini2021unified, macqueen1967some}.
+Then, we establish a new benchmark with multiple semantic similarity levels using ImageNet's hierarchical semantic information, and more details can be found in Section~\ref{sec:higher greater}.

-Second, an essential premise of NCD is that leveraging the information of the disjoint but related labeled set improves performance on the unlabeled data. \cite{chi2021meta} point out that NCD is theoretically solvable when labeled set and unlabeled set share high-level semantic features yet without proposing any quantitative analysis.
+Second, an essential premise of NCD is that leveraging the information of the disjoint but related labeled set improves performance on the unlabeled data.
+A prior work \cite{chi2021meta} points out that NCD is theoretically solvable when labeled set and unlabeled set share high-level semantic features yet without proposing any quantitative analysis.
 This inspires the following questions: How closely related do the sets need to be for NCD to work?
 How can we measure the semantic relatedness between labeled and unlabeled sets?
-Such a metric would also be beneficial to judge the difficulty of our new benchmark.
 Motivated by these questions, we propose a semantic similarity metric, called \leakage.
-Specifically, \leakage quantifies the discriminative information in the labeled set leaked in the unlabeled set, i.e., how much information we can leverage from the labeled dataset to help improve the performance of the unlabeled dataset, more detail in Section~\ref{sec:transfer_leakage}.
+Specifically, \leakage quantifies how much information we can leverage from the labeled dataset to help improve the performance of the unlabeled dataset, and more details are provided in Section~\ref{sec:transfer_leakage}.